Farhan7rizal/node/README.md

 creating a cart and fetching cart, create cart first in app.js, then logic magic happen like we do in cartFS

 <!-- SELECT `product`.`id`, `product`.`title`, `product`.`price`, `product`.`imageUrl`, `product`.`description`, `product`.`createdAt`, `product`.`updatedAt`, `product`.`userId`, `cartItem`.`id` AS `cartItem.id`, `cartItem`.`quantity` AS `cartItem.quantity`, `cartItem`.`createdAt` AS `cartItem.createdAt`, `cartItem`.`updatedAt` AS `cartItem.updatedAt`, `cartItem`.`cartId` AS `cartItem.cartId`, `cartItem`.`productId` AS `cartItem.productId` FROM `products` AS `product` INNER JOIN `cartItems` AS `cartItem` ON `product`.`id` = `cartItem`.`productId` AND `cartItem`.`cartId` = 1; -->

+add new product in the cart (through cart item), so confused because sequelize in node js syntax